JoonHyeok-hozy-Kim/datastructure_and_algorithm_in_python/Part08_Trees/part08_06_exercises.md

     print(inorder_next(a, b).element())
 ```

-### C-8.51 To implement the preorder method of the LinkedBinaryTree class, we relied on the convenience of Python’s generator syntax and the yield statement.
+### C-8.51 To implement the preorder method of the LinkedBinaryTree class, we relied on the convenience of Python’s generator syntax and the yield statement.
 Give an alternative implementation of preorder that returns an explicit instance of a nested iterator class.
 (See Section 2.3.4 for discussion of iterators.)

 <p>